2021 Census overview

 We provided information about the Census in different ways, including easy-to-read accessible formats.

 The Census website and online form were created to ensure they were accessible for as many people as possible.
 Our website was designed to work with screen readers, keyboard navigation and a range of assistive technologies.
-The Census form also filtered questions so that only items relevant were are shown.
+The Census form also filtered questions so that only items relevant were shown.

 We provided resources for people in the deaf/hard of hearing and blind/low vision communities, including: